Everything you need to know about buying… Extra Virgin Olive Oil

 Olive Oil Shops

 Food handling… I also believe these stores have the bad habit of topping off their stainless steel fustis and do not clean them regularly.
-The reason I say this is that when I was traveling throughout California in January I visited quite a few shops including those that specialized in California EVOO.
+The reason I say this is that when I have traveled throughout California and Arizona we visit quite a few shops including those that specialized in California EVOO.
 After tasting a number of samples from excellent California producers that had off putting flavors and flaws I surmised that it had to be the way the retailer was handling the product.
 The fustis look nice and you feel like you are getting a great deal like buying out of the bulk section in your grocery store (by the way grocers don’t clean these bins very often either) but this is not a good way to store olive oil!
-Better to buy in the producers own bottle!
+It is better to buy in the producers own bottle!

 Real EVOO is literally liquid gold.
 So from my perspective if their olive oil was so precious they would not adulterate the majority of it with flavors.
 Flavored oil is 25% of their business where as the mono-varietals and blends are only 5% of the business in these shops.
 They should really cal themselves flavored balsamic vinegar shops because that’s their biggest sellers in the store.
 Sad to tell you quality issues also abound with Balsamic Vinegar… the Italians have 3 grades for Balsamic Vinegar and the lowest grade states that producers may concoct the vinegar with food coloring, artificial flavors and other chemical additives.
 In addition you can call it what ever you want on the label.